FunnelbackPtyLtd/funnelback-shared/readme.md

 ## Developing the shared components

-We have gitlab-ci set up to automatically build new versions of this project and to deploy them into maven central whenever a non-snapshot version is merged into the master branch.
+We have gitlab-ci set up to automatically build new versions of this project and to deploy them into maven central whenever a non-snapshot version is merged into a release-(version-number) branch.

-What that means in practice is that when you start developing changes you should run...
+What that means in practice is that when you are ready to release a new version, you should create an appropriate release branch (i.e. with the intended version number) and run...

-    mvn versions:set -DnewVersion=1.2.3-SNAPSHOT

-...replacing in the appropriate newVersion value, which would generally be `(current-version + 1) + "-SNAPSHOT"`.
-That will change all the pom.xml files to have the appropriate new versions and you can start developing.

-Once we're ready to actually release a version, run it again without the -SNAPSHOT...

     mvn versions:set -DnewVersion=1.2.3

+...to set a non-snapshot version of the intended version in the pom files.

-...and then get that change merged into the master branch.
-Assuming everything goes well, gitlab-ci will then build the change on the master branch.
+Then you should get that change merged into a release branch with the matching version (in this example release-1.2.3.x).
+Assuming everything goes well, gitlab-ci will then build the change on the release branch.

-Once the initial build is finished on the master branch, gitlab-ci's pipeline will show a play-button icon next to the release stage of the pipeline.
+Once the initial build is finished on the release branch, gitlab-ci's pipeline will show a play-button icon next to the release stage of the pipeline.
 If you're sure you're ready to release the new version to maven central, click the play button and the components here will be rebuilt, deployed into maven central and released.